dmgom/User-s-Guide-Processing-Program-DiDePT/README.md

 There are two options to run the program:
 1. Before running the program to install the language program Python 3.13.2 on the PC, which can be downloaded in: https://www.python.org/downloads/, and download the files in the folder DiDePT/DiDePT Analysis. or
-2. Download the file 'main_for_tif.exe' found in the "releases" with the tag "main for tif v1.0" in the left of the screen.
+2. Download the file 'main_for_tif.exe' found in the "releases" with the tag "main for tif v1.0" in the right of the screen.
 You can use the folder 'photos_treatments_06052026' to do a first try, please put this file in the same folder as the executable 'main_for_tif.exe'.

 Firstly, download the folder "DiDePT Analysis", in this you will find the necessary python programs to start the program.
 Please, put your image folder inside "DiDePT Analysis" folder once you have the images.